dedickinson/community/tutorials/deploy-dependency-track/index.md

 As the API Server needs to access a database, we'll create and use a service account with GKE [workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
-This will let the [SQL Proxy pod](https://cloud.google.com/sql/docs/postgres/connect-kubernetes-engine) connect to Cloud SQL via the service account.
+This will let the [SQL Auth Proxy pod](https://cloud.google.com/sql/docs/postgres/connect-kubernetes-engine) connect to Cloud SQL via the service account.

 The incantation for setting up the service account is below.